 MIT is organized into six schools and colleges, which carry 30 departments that offer a large number of programs across all levels.
 Its most popular courses include computer science, mathematics, mechanical engineering, electrical and electronic engineering, and physics.
 The university sports a remarkable 3:1 student-to-faculty ratio.

 Taking its name from notable American surgeon Charles Drew, Charles R. Drew University of Science and Medicine (CDU) is a private, community-founded, non-profit university that is known for its inclusiveness and progressive stance on social justice and health equity.
-The school devotes a portion of its research to addressing health disparities, with its high priority studies dedicated to training, education, and treatments for serious illnesses like cancer, HIV, and diabetes.
+The school devotes a portion of its research to addressing health disparities, with its high-priority studies dedicated to training, education, and treatments for serious illnesses like cancer, HIV, and diabetes.

 CDU is organized into three colleges that are centered on nursing, medicine, and science and health, offering 20 academic programs across all levels.
 Its popular courses include biomedical and biological sciences and courses related to healthcare professions.
 In addition, the school maintains a low 8:1 student-to-faculty ratio.

 Stanford University is one of the world’s top universities and among the top fundraising higher education institutions in the United States.
-It is also known for the numerous awards bestowed to its alumni and faculty.
+It is also known for the numerous awards bestowed on its alumni and faculty.
 Associated with Stanford are 84 Nobel laureates, eight Fields Medal winners, 28 Turing Award recipients, and 270 Olympic medals.
 Moreover, the private school has produced 74 billionaires, one U.S. president, and 17 astronauts.

 Stanford is divided into seven schools that offer over 65 undergraduate and 90 graduate fields of study, with the most popular courses being computer science, engineering, social sciences, interdisciplinary courses, and mathematics.
 It maintains a student-to-teacher ratio of 5:1, as it promotes personalized learning.

 Located in Pittsburgh, Carnegie Mellon University is one of the world’s leading higher education institutions for computer science, information technology, artificial intelligence, and engineering.
 It is organized into seven schools and colleges and offers 54 academic programs and 41 interdisciplinary programs across all levels.
-Meanwhile, research at Carnegie Mellon is conducted in its over 100 institutes, covering a diverse range of subjects.
+Meanwhile, research at Carnegie Mellon is conducted in over 100 institutes, covering a diverse range of subjects.

 The private university is affiliated with 20 Nobel laureates, 10 Academy Award winners, 127 Emmy Award winners, and 13 Turing Award recipients.
 Currently, it is attended by over 14,700 learners and 1,400 faculty members.

-Webb Institute is a private school known for providing full-tuition scholarships to Americans and permanent residents in the U.S. and conferring dual degrees of marine engineering and naval architecture to all graduates.
+Webb Institute is a private school known for providing full-tuition scholarships to Americans and permanent residents in the U.S. and conferring dual degrees in marine engineering and naval architecture to all graduates.
 Given its industry ties and comprehensive programs, it maintains a 100% job placement rate while incoming learners complete their studies 85% of the time.

 Webb admits an undergraduate batch of over 90 students and around 10 academic staff.
 Students are treated to innovative learning environments, including a ship model basin, a machine shop, a carpentry shop, and an engineering lab.